fluxninja/aperture/docs/content/concepts/flow-control/flow-selector.md

     http.method: GET
 ```

-You can also provide a matching-expression-tree, which allows for arbitrary
+Matching expression trees can also be used to define more complex conditions,
-conditions, including regex matching.
-Refer to [Label Matcher
+including regex matching.
+Refer to [Label Matcher reference][label-matcher] for
-reference][label-matcher] for further details.
+further details.

 ## Example